cloudinary/cloudinary-vue/README.md

         ```
       **Notes**: By default, if `components` is not passed to the Cloudinary plugin, the plugin will _automatically_ install all available Cloudinary components.

-2. **A Local setup** - You can also import the cloudinary components manually in each cof your components.
+2. **A Local setup** - You can also import the cloudinary components manually in each of your components.

 ## Vue 2.x - Setup and configuration
 1. **A Global setup** - Include CloudinaryVue globally